TantalusDrive/Secfilters/README.md

 ## Compatibility

-- Brave Shields and AdBlock Plus should use the **Standard** lists.
-- uBlock Origin and AdGuard should use their **engine-specific** variants.
+- Every adblocker (ABP, AdGuard, Brave Shields, uBlock Origin) should use their **engine-specific** variant.
 - Each list is intended to work independently; you should subscribe only to the lists relevant to your setup.

 ## What this repository does not aim to do